penguab/GTEx-Networks-For-Senescence/README.md

 # GTEx-Networks-For-Senescence

-This directory contains the MEGENA co-networks from 50 human tissues from GTEx database.
+This directory contains the MEGENA co-networks for 50 human tissues from GTEx database.

 Author: Peng Xu